patrickbucher/tpop/notes/chapter02.md

 the index of an empty spot in the array (either referring to a gap, or to the beginning of the free area).
 The program is implemented in `examples/chapter02/growablearrayemptynull.c`.

+## Lists

+Lists can be rearranged by changing some pointers.
+No big memory chunks need to be moved, as for arrays.
+Arrays have faster random lookup, but lists are faster when it comes to adding and removing items. (p.
+45)

+In C, rather an _element_ type than a _list_ type needs to be implemented first.
+Lists are usually constructed dynamically; not statically, as it is common with arrays. (p.
+45)

+Adding elements at the beginning of a list is very cheap, but requires to reassign the variable pointing to the beginning of the list.
+Adding elements at the end of a list either requires traversal through the hole list (`O(n)`) or maintaining a second pointer to the end of the list. (p.
+46)

+### Exercise 2-7

+Implement some of the other list operators: copy, merge, split, insert before or after a specific item.
+How do the two insertion operations differ in difficulty?
+How much can you use the routine we've written, and how much must you create yourself?

+TODO